M A T T H E W

 The above image is from the Book of Durrow, the earliest surviving Irish illuminated Gospel (c.
 700).
 It depicts the Evangelist St. Matthew.
 The figure as originally drawn stands upright (see top of page), but I’ve set it on its side to show how it aligns with my outline of the Gospel text.

 The two feet are Ϛ. Nativity and Theophany, which has a bifurcated internal structure, signifying the two legs.
-The head is Η. Passion and Resurrection.
+The head is Η. Passion, Resurrection, and Commission.
 In between is the body of the text.
 In the Book of Durrow the body is shaped like a hand-bell (a sacred symbol in the Irish church), which of course is also a parabola.
 The larger rectilinear patches on the body represent the parts of the book as I’ve outlined them.
 The long, skinny beard bisecting the body is Dialogue Χ. Parables on the Kingdom, the center of the Gospel.
 On either side of it are four patches representing the four sections before and after the center.
 For example, the two large patches by the feet are Discourse Α. The Sermon on the Mount and Discourse Ω. The Eschatological Sermon.
 Up on the chest are the two narratives flanking the center, the Kingdom withstanding rejection and overcoming resistance.
 And so forth.

 (As an aside, it is reasonable to think that the ancient Irish church understood Scripture chiastically.
 Máire B. de Paor in her book Patrick: The Pilgrim Apostle of Ireland demonstrates the chiastic structure of both St. Patrick’s Confession and his Letter to the Soldiers of Coroticus.)